JasonPoeData/Financial-Data-Analysis/README.md

 Interactive Dashboard: built an operational dashboard where users can select certain car models to see relevant data points.
 This dashboard would stay operational even if new sales data were constantly coming in and updating.
 I added protection measures to the dashboard prevent any mistakes from the end user that would cause the dashboard to not operate as expected.

-Creative Solutions: Beyond the technical abilities to operate Excel and other analytic tools, Data Analyst will use a creative side combined with knowledge of business to derive insights from data.
+Creative Solutions: Beyond the technical abilities to operate Excel and other analytic tools, Data Analysts will use a creative side combined with knowledge of business to derive insights from data.
 I believe I have achieved this with my project.

 Visualization: The excel model shows various charts and graphs that help plot out interesting findings with the data.
-The charts help easily see key information derived from the data.
+These charts help easily see key information derived from the data.
 These charts were included in my slide deck.